 (2) A governing body is to comply with a direction so given.

-167. Cancellation of registration
+167. Cancelling registration, Ministers’ functions as to

 (1) The Minister may cancel the registration of a system or non-system school at any time if the Minister is satisfied —